dagss/cmbcr/README.md

 contains another implementation of some of these algorithms, for use in a production analysis.

-That said the code is made available so that it is possible to verify the claims made in the paper arxiv:TODO.
-It is also most useful for reading, not so much for execution.

 After building the code as described below, one may run

 PYTHONPATH=. python scripts/precond_benchmark.py input/mask.yaml 64